Exporting to the United States

 Standards Council of Canada

+The goods you export to the U.S. may be subject to U.S. or international standards.
 The Standards Council of Canada (SCC) offers businesses a number of specialized standards and standards-related information products online such as:

 - Standards Alert! – notification of new and revised Canadian and international standards